The Rundown

 The recent history is where this gets interesting.
 The March 2026 spam update finished in under a day, the fastest spam rollout on record, while the August 2025 update before it ran nearly four weeks.
 That’s a huge swing, and it shows Google isn’t working from one fixed playbook.

-This one is expected to take only a few days.
+This one took about two days, finishing on June 26, in the middle of the range and within the few days Google estimated.
 The length of a rollout tells you little about how hard it hits.
 A fast one can still shuffle a lot of results around.
-The upside of a short window is that you’ll know where you stand sooner, which beats squinting at jittery analytics for a month.
+The upside of a short window is that you know where you stand sooner, which beats squinting at jittery analytics for a month.
+Early reports suggest this one landed harder than a typical spam update, with third-party trackers like AccuRanker, Mozcast, and SEMrush logging notable volatility and some site owners reporting steep drops.

 For context, this lands after a crowded stretch of releases.
 It follows the May 2026 core update, the March 2026 core update, the March 2026 spam update, and the February 2026 Discover update.
 If your traffic has been bouncing around lately, working out which change caused what is going to take some patience.